andrewheiss/gutenberg-ipsum2/README.md

 Instead of generating all your text in a terminal and copying/pasting it to other applications, it's best to use `gutenberg_ipsum2` with a program like TextExpander.

-For instance, we can make a new shell script snippet to put 5 paragraphs of *A Christmas Carol*-esque text where our cursor is.
+For instance, we can make a new shell script snippet to put 5 sentences of *A Christmas Carol*-esque text where our cursor is.
 Create a new snippet with the following script:

     #!/usr/bin/env bash
     cd path/to/gutenberg-ipsum2/; python gutenberg_ipsum2.py corpora/christmascarol.txt 5